quantc/NewsStories.WebAPI/README.md

 1. Clone to local repo
 2. Make sure you have .NET 7 installed
 3. Build the solution and start the Quantc.StoriesWebAPI project
-4. Alternatively, run the following command in the terminal dotnet run --project Quantc.NewsStories.WebAPI.csproj
+4. Or, run the following command in the terminal

+   `dotnet run --project Quantc.NewsStories.WebAPI.csproj`

 **Assumptions**
 - The requirement is to fetch _Stories_ only.
 Thus the naming convention focuses on _Stories_.
   This feature might be a part of a bigger picture and the naming would need to reflect it but it is unknown at this time.
 - All external packages are at my disposal.
 Thus I am using Newtonsoft to handle Json.
+- Tests were not the aim of this excercise.
+Otherwise StoryService would need coverage.

 **Notes**
  - Two ways of caching are implemented